Scam of the week - watch out for the 'sad news' scam

 Fraudsters target millions of people via email every day, with scams becoming more and more elaborate.

-At Moneywise several readers have contacted us recently about 'Sad News' scams.
+At Moneywise several readers have contacted us about 'Sad News' scams.
 These 'phishing' scams involve a fraudster hacking into an email account and sending out emails to people in the address book.

 These emails ask the recipient for money to be transferred via Western Union to help a friend who is stranded abroad, and they can seem very genuine.